-Notice Requirement Deadline Submit a claim You should notify and request a claim form from the policyholder The claim form will provide instructions on how to complete and where to send the form(s).
+Notice Requirement Deadline Submit a claim You should notify and request a claim form from the policyholder.
+The claim form will provide instructions on how to complete and where to send the form(s).
 If you are unable to complete a claim form, you may send us: A description of services Bill of charges Any medical documentation you received from your provider Proof of loss (claim) A completed claim form and any additional information required by us.
-You or your provider must send us notice and proof within 12months of the date you received services, unless you are legally unable to notify us.

-Written proof must be provided for all benefits.
+You or your provider must send us notice and proof within 12 months of the date you received services, unless you are legally unable to notify us.
+Benefit payment Written proof must be provided for all benefits.
 If we challenge any portion of a claim, the unchallenged portion of the claim will be paid promptly after the receipt of proof of loss.
-Benefits will be paid immediately, and no later than 30 days after the necessary proof to support the claim is received. --- --
+Benefits will be paid as soon as the necessary proof to support the claim is received.